Ikot-Abasi: Agricultural resources

 Arable agricultural produce include cassava, yam, sweet yam, taro and maize while cash crops are not limited to oil palm, coconut, raffia, rubber and palm kernel.
-There is abundant forest reserve for timber and wild life while commercial fishing thrives in the area.
+There is an abundant forest reserve for timber and wild life while commercial fishing thrives in the area.
 Although known for boat-building, a sand bar partially blocks the entrance to its port from the Gulf of Guinea.
 Ikot Abasi is also a home to Alscon, the biggest aluminium smelter plant in Africa.